18F/handbook/performance-management/supervisor-resources.md

 ### Cancelling an HR Links evaluation

 The only time a supervisor may want to cancel an evaluation is when an employee separates and evaluation cannot be completed or it’s not necessary.
 Only and HR Admin can cancel “submitted” evaluations.
-Please reach out to [Jim Mulvaney](mailto:james.mulvaney@gsa.gov) to initiate this process.
+Please email our [Employee Relations contact](https://docs.google.com/document/d/15glvq9UakKUN8XTRTa6gRkhBHm2whhQyAGmf8ibTtBs/edit) in the Office of Human Resources Management to initiate this process.

 ### Overriding an HR Links employee acknowledgement